KodyMillar/Kovic/README.md

 - kovic.crt goes in ```/etc/ssl/certs/```

 ## Video
-You may see a demonstration of this video from me and my partner with this link: https://www.youtube.com/watch?v=5c2gu-pZFhg
+You may see a demonstration of this website from me and my partner with this link: https://www.youtube.com/watch?v=5c2gu-pZFhg